schlende/focusbrowser/README.md

 <div align="center">
-  <h1>Unstoppable Browser</h1>
+  <h1>Unstoppable Demo Browser</h1>

   <p>
-  The Unstoppable Browser is a web browser that can browse the decentralized web.
+  The Unstoppable Demo Browser is a web browser that can browse the decentralized web.
 Use it to visit .zil websites.
   </p>
 </div>